 3. Try a compression wrap

-Those Thunder-Vests might make your pup look funny, but they really can make a difference.
+Those anti-anxiety vests might make your pup look funny, but they really can make a difference.
 (And not just during thunderstorms or fireworks.)
 The wraps work by swaddling your dog and applying gentle, continuous pressure, which is thought to help reduce fear, says Stepita.

 4. Play some music